Sz-Tim/isRev/ms/msOutline.md

 ### Value of insects
 ### Ant taxonomic ecology
 ### Challenge

 # II.
 State of the data
 ### Literature search
 ### Criteria
 ### Study descriptions
 ### Pattern definitions

 # III.
 Range size
 ### Background and methods
 Tropical species should have smaller ranges because of seasonal consistency
 Average range size is sensitive to gradient height, so truncation methods
+### Among gradients
 Elevational range increases with latitude for spp, but not genera or sf's
+### Along gradients
 Range size doesn't increase consistently along a single gradient
-### Among gradients
-### Along gradients
 ### Subconclusion
+Range size increases with latitude, consistent with either/both thermal tolerances or/and competition intensity

 # IV.
 Composition & beta
 ### Beta background and methods
+Beta diversity can be broken into turnover and nestedness
+This is how I estimated beta, turnover, and nestedness at each scale
 ### Species patterns
 ### Genus patterns
 ### Subfamily patterns
 ### Subconclusion

 # V. Richness
 ### Species
 ### Genus
 ### Subfamily
 ### Subconclusion

 # VI.
 Dominant taxon
 ### Most speciose genus
 ### Most speciose subfamily
 ### Subconclusion

 # VII.
 Into the future

 # VIII.
 Conclusions